- Washington Nationals favored to take a commanding 2-0 series lead in their NLCS matchup with St. Louis

 The Nationals have surrendered just four total runs over their past three contests, including wins in Games 4 and 5 of their NLDS clash with the Los Angeles Dodgers that earned the club its first postseason series victory since 1981

-Now enjoying a 15-3 run since September 20, the Nationals have posted wins in three of four road dates in the postseason, and have climbed to heavy -245 favorites in the MLB series prices at BetOnline.
+Now enjoying a 15-3 run since September 20, the Nationals have posted wins in three of four road dates in the postseason, and have climbed to heavy -245 favorites to win the series.

 Scherzer Steady in Three Postseason Appearances

 Righthander Max Scherzer gets the call for the Nationals in Game 2 on Saturday afternoon.
 The 35-year-old has rebounded from a shaky finish to the regular season, with a trio of solid postseason appearances, capped by a 7.0 inning, four-hit performance to earn the victory in the club’s 6-1 win over the Dodgers in Game 4 of the NLDS.

 Max Scherzer has struck out 4 straight batters (and 5 of the last 6).

 — Washington Nationals (@Nationals) October 8, 2019

 Scherzer has limited opposing batters to a .174 batting average over his three postseason starts, but was roughed up in a pair of starts against St. Louis this season, allowing eight total earned runs over 13.2 total innings to get tagged with the loss in each of those outings.

 That’s as good as the news gets for the Cardinals, who enter Game 2 lagging as +130 underdogs in the Nationals vs Cardinals odds .
 St. Louis batters struggled once again in Game 1, putting just two runners on base, continuing their streaky play at the plate during the postseason.
 Cardinals hitters have been quiet, producing a team batting average of just .222.

 — Take Your Base Sports (@takeyourbasepod) October 7, 2019